cyberspace-lab/cyberspacelab-web/src/content/pages/index.md

 cta:
   ctaText: About Us
   ctaLink: /about
+description: >
+  Our research group focuses on spatial navigation and virtual reality!
+We are a team of people from the field of cognitive psychology, neuroscience, and computer science, dedicated to exploring how humans navigate and interact with virtual environments.

+  Our research combines cutting-edge technology with rigorous scientific methodology to understand how virtual reality can be used to enhance spatial learning and cognitive performance.

 faq: [
   ["Can I do an internship or work-study program with your research group?", "Yes, we  offer internship and work-study opportunities for undergraduate and graduate students.
 Please check our website or contact us directly for more information about current opportunities."],